barklan/you-shall-not-pr/README.md

 - All .py filenames are in all lowercase characters with no spaces or dashes.
 - Files should start with a docstring describing the contents and usage of the module.
 - All public functions and classes should start with a docstring.
-- All functions and variable names follow Python naming conventions!!!
 - All function parameters and return values are annotated with Python type hints.
 [For numpy](https://numpy.org/devdocs/reference/typing.html)
 - All imports are sorted alphabetically.
 - All files end with a single newline character